MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 ## Hardware requirements

-In addition to Microsoft Azure Stack HCI updates, many OEMs also release regular updates for your Azure Stack HCI hardware, such as driver and firmware updates.
+In addition to Microsoft Azure Local updates, many OEMs also release regular updates for your Azure Local hardware, such as driver and firmware updates.
 To ensure that OEM package update notifications, reach your organization check with your OEM about their specific notification process.

-Before deploying Azure Stack HCI, version 23H2, ensure that your hardware is up to date by:
+Before deploying Azure Local, version 23H2, ensure that your hardware is up to date by:

 - Determining the current version of your Solution Builder Extension (SBE) package.
 - Finding the best method to download, install, and update your SBE package.

 ### OEM information

-This section contains OEM contact information and links to OEM Azure Stack HCI, version 23H2 reference material.
+This section contains OEM contact information and links to OEM Azure Local, version 23H2 reference material.

 | HCI Solution provider | Solution platform  | How to configure BIOS settings | How to update firmware | How to update drivers | How to update the cluster after it's running |
 |-----------------------|--------------------|--------------------------------|------------------------|-----------------------|-----------------------------------------------|